mtkimmins/LTSDM_hack/README.md

 - get equipment to read and datadump
 - take pictures of box back, manual warranty, and gear compartment of cartridge
 - measure dimensions of outer cartridge with calipers and post
+- determine how to open a cartridge without damaging the case or components/determine how to re-close a cartridge without damaging the case or components (you don't)
+- open a cartridge with heat or solvent
+- document inside chip (photos and text)

 # WORKING LOG